Boy Scouts of America

 • Celebrate success.
 Doing so will create a culture where volunteers and units can thrive.
 It will cultivate a mindset of success, boost self-confidence and motivate volunteers to achieve more.

 • Broaden your horizons.
-My youngest son attended the World Jamboree in 2019 and gained an awareness that the majority of Scout leaders from other countries were younger than those in the U.S. That doesn’t mean we should dismiss the wisdom and experience of volunteers who have dedicated a lifetime to the BSA!
+My youngest son attended the World Jamboree in 2019 and gained an awareness that the majority of Scout leaders from other countries were younger than those in the U.S. That doesn’t mean we should dismiss the wisdom and experience of volunteers who have dedicated a lifetime to Scouting America!
 It does mean we should expand our vision to include volunteers who are in the 21-30 age range.
 Youth and energy are a valuable asset.

 Creating a framework in which volunteers thrive also means that units will thrive.
 Sustaining Scouting is not just about units but also about sustaining volunteers so they can continue to make a difference!